hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 just keep an eye on the mandatory 'disk volume label' naming (eg `DISK1`) in line with the example model above.

-The 'top level media folder's (eg `Movies`) can be named anything you like, just ensure consistency in capitalization across disks and do not use `space` characters and especially not `special characters` anywhere !
+The 'top level media folder's (eg `Movies`) can be named anything we like, just ensure consistency in capitalization across disks and do not use `space` characters and especially not `special characters` anywhere !

-Later, you could manually shuffle individual 'top level media folder' trees from one disk to another (by copying/moving between the underlying linux disk mounts) to perhaps balance disk space usage etc; the next `sync` process wll automatically detect it and stick with its 'fdd' rule in single-directional mirroring from 'ffd' to 'backup's.
+Later, we could manually shuffle individual 'top level media folder' trees from one disk to another (by copying/moving between the underlying linux disk mounts) to perhaps balance disk space usage etc; the next `sync` process wll automatically detect it and stick with its 'fdd' rule in single-directional mirroring from 'ffd' to 'backup's.